Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-The USA version premiered in 2010 and has been renewed for a 7th season.
+The USA version premiered in 2010.

 So, What Exactly Is a Master Chef?

 Well, in the United States, the certifying body is the American Culinary Federation (ACF).
-Their requirements are
+Their requirements are:

-- graduation from a accredited culinary institute
+- Graduation from an accredited culinary institute

-- the ability to pass a rigorous ACF exam
+- The ability to pass a rigorous ACF exam

-- passing the test for Certified Sous Chef
+- Passing the test for Certified Sous Chef

-- passing the test for Chef de Cuisine
+- Passing the test for Chef de Cuisine

-- testing for Certified Executive Chef (CEC)
+- Testing for Certified Executive Chef (CEC)

-- several more years of experience plus ongoing education and testing (written and practical)
+- Several more years of experience plus ongoing education and testing (written and practical)

-- two recommendations from Certified Master Chefs
+- Two recommendations from Certified Master Chefs

 I’m pretty certain that qualification for the television broadcast is not quite as rigorous.

-However, if you have watched the show I am sure that (like me) you have been amazed at the demonstrations of professional knife skills, the lightning-quick fish filleting, and the artistic plating of food—by everyday people.
+However, if you have watched the show, I am sure that, like me, you have been amazed at the demonstrations of professional knife skills, the lightning-quick fish filleting, and the artistic plating of food—by everyday people.

-And so I ask you--do you have a better-than-average understanding of cooking methods?
+And so I ask you—do you have a better-than-average understanding of cooking methods?
 Do you have a grasp of culinary terminology?
-And the bottom line--do you have what it takes to be a Master Chef?
+And the bottom line—do you have what it takes to be a Master Chef?

-Could You Be A Master Chef?
+Could You Be a Master Chef?